LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_versions.md

 </properties>
 ~~~

-In a multi module setup, the child module's `pom.xml` references the parent's
+In a multi module setup, the child module's `pom.xml` references the parent:

 ~~~xml
 ...